klekarkar/klekarkar.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hello there, I am Katoria"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I am a PhD researcher in the Water and Climate Research Group at Vrije Universiteit.
+I am a PhD researcher in the Water and Climate Research Group at Vrije Universiteit.
 I specialize in hydrological modelling of the unsaturated zone, mainly to quantify climate impacts on soil moisture and groundwater recharge.
 Previously, I graduated with an Msc. in Water Resources Engineering from KU Leuven (IUPWARE Programme) and a Bsc. in Civil Engineering from the University of Nairobi, Kenya.

 I have a professional working experience of 4 years in the field of water resources engineering which has mainly focused on marginalized and underdeveloped areas in Kenya.